 Most personal injury cases in West Virginia are based on the legal theory of negligence.
 To have grounds for a personal injury claim, you must be able to prove the following four elements of negligence:

 These four elements must be proven to be more likely true than not for your personal injury case to succeed.
-An attorney can help you by gathering solid evidence of fault, such as photographs, police or accident reports, medical records, witness testimony, etc.
+A Charleston personal injury attorney can help you by gathering solid evidence of fault, such as photographs, police or accident reports, medical records, witness testimony, etc.

 However, depending on the facts surrounding your injury, it is possible that your case can be based on a different legal theory.
 For instance, strict liability is a legal theory under which defective product claims are often brought.
 A company or individual, such as a manufacturer, distributor, or seller, can be held strictly liable in these cases for harm caused by a product or activity that is inherently dangerous.
 Under strict liability, victims can pursue legal action without proving negligence or the at-fault party’s intent.